 In today’s digital era, it’s important to know the differences between centralized vs. decentralized.
 Where we store our data, which entity is guarding our financial records, and what kind of organizational structure is better – all of them come down to the principal differences between centralization and decentralization.

 The biggest differences between the two lie in the structure and the workflow process.
-A decentralized system might benefit business owners and end-users more, but it’s still not a perfect system.
+A decentralized system removes the dependency on a central authority and benefit the users although it's still not a perfect system

 Here is the complete explanation regarding the two and which one you should go with.